0x41gawor/pdmgr/mmet/loops-description.md

 }
 ```

-At each round a number (can be less than 0) that will be added to each node count is randomly chosen.
+Each round, a random number (which can be negative) is added to each node's count.

-It can result in such trait:
+This results in a trajectory like the following

 ```sh
 ```sh
 # roundNumber.
 Gdansk-Poznan-Warsaw-Cracow